sixgill/mqtt-client/README.md

 ## Description

-This runs on a gateway, subscribes to certain MQTT topics on localhost, then sends the received data to Sixgill Sense 2.0 via their ingress API.
+This process runs on a gateway, subscribes to certain MQTT topics on localhost, then sends the received data to Sixgill Sense 2.0 via their ingress API.

 ## Building